nickmertin/project-boa/dev/boa-specification.md

 ### 2.16 `token.combine`

-This directive combines an ordered series of tokens to create a new one.
-The result is deterministic, but platform-dependent; combining the equivalent set of tokens in the same order will produce an equivalent result.
+This directive combines an ordered series of tokens to create a new one, by joining them with periods (`.`).

 #### 2.16.1 Usage